nrupprecht/Lightning/README.md

 ```C++
 logger.SetName("main-logger");
 ```
-There is a built-in attribute formatter ```LoggerNameAttributeFormatter``` that can write the logger name as a strin
+There is a built-in attribute formatter ```LoggerNameAttributeFormatter``` that can write the logger name as a string.

 ### Logging time
 The logging time is by default attached to every logging message, though this can be disabled by